How to Control Moisture in the Beehive

 Winter Beehive Ventilation for Moisture Control

-Regulation of moisture during winter is achieved with ease, if you allow for at least one opening at the top of the beehive and one at the bottom of the beehive.
+Regulation of moisture during winter is achieved with ease if you allow for at least one opening at the top of the beehive and one at the bottom of the beehive.
 Air enters through the bottom opening and flows up and out through the upper opening.
 It ensures the air in the beehive has the same humidity as the air outside the beehive.
-Ventilation over winter greatly improves the chances of a beehive making it through winter season.
+Ventilation over winter greatly improves the chances of a beehive making it through the winter season.
 Screened bottom boards are also an interesting option to explore for beehive moisture control.
 The screened bottom board allows for better exchange of air and humidity regulation.
-When used through winter, you should install a windbreak of some sorts around the bottom of the beehive, so that cold air currents do not blow directly into it.
+When used through winter, you should install a windbreak of some sort around the bottom of the beehive, so that cold air currents do not blow directly into it.

 Equipment for Winter Beehive Moisture Control